 Learning by viewing

-So to learn web design back in the 90s, it was viewing source and that’s the beautiful thing I think about web design.
-The blueprints for everything that’s out there is available to see, to dissect and pull apart.
+So, learning web design back in the 1990s meant viewing the HTML source code, and that’s the beautiful thing about web design.
+The blueprints for everything that’s out there are available for all to see and dissect.
 And I just loved that.
-If I saw something I thought was cool, I would view source and figure it out how I could recreate that.
+If I saw something I thought was cool, I would view the source code and figure out how I could recreate that.

 Dribbble as a side project